IgniteUI/igniteui-docfx/en/components/select.md

 ```

 ### Select In Angular Forms
 The `Select` component supports all of the form directives from the core FormsModule [NgModel](https://angular.io/api/forms/NgModel) and [ReactiveFormsModule](https://angular.io/api/forms/ReactiveFormsModule) (FormControl, FormGroup, etc.).
+This also includes the [Forms Validators](https://angular.io/api/forms/Validators) functions.
+The following example illustrates the use of the `required` validator in a Template-driven Form.

 Template-driven form example:
 ```html